The Forgotten Buddhist Origins of India’s Ayurvedic Medicine

 A close scrutiny of the sources from [around 800 BCE] to the beginning of the common era reveals that medical practitioners were denigrated by the brahmanic [Vedic] hierarchy and excluded from orthodox ritual cults because of their pollution from contact with impure peoples.
 Finding acceptance among the communities of heterodox ascetic renunciants and mendicants who did not censure [them], these healers wandered the countryside performing cures and acquiring new medicines, treatments, and medical information.
 A vast storehouse of medical knowledge soon developed among these wandering physicians, who, unhindered by brahmanic strictures and taboos, began to conceive an empirically and rationally based medical epistemology with which to codify and systematize this body of medical information.

 The evidence is indeed compelling.
 The detailed parallels between the medical passages in the Pali Tripitaka and the Sanskrit Ayurveda treatises are inescapable.
 Especially fascinating are the comparisons Zysk draws between the medical ‘case histories’ embedded in the Tripitaka and the diagnoses and therapies described theoretically in the Ayurveda [samhitas].
-This fills another lacuna in the history of Indian medical literature… [i.e., patients] The Sanskrit medical tracts are almost devoid of people, and the entire medical discourse is carried out in theoretical, abstract terms.
+This fills another lacuna in the history of Indian medical literature… [i.e., patients] The [Ayurvedic] Sanskrit medical tracts are almost devoid of people, and the entire medical discourse is carried out in theoretical, abstract terms.
 Now, thanks to Zysk’s explorations in the Tripitaka, we have some case histories, and it is uncanny how the Pali descriptions of what particular physicians did for their patients are paralleled by the theoretical descriptions in the Sanskrit compendia.

 Long story short, as Vedic society stabilized and the social structures and hierarchies in it became more rigid, healers/physicians began to be relegated to the “lower” strata.
 Zysk dates this to the later Vedic period (900–500 BCE).
-This denigration of healers by the priestly class in Vedic society originated in Vedic ideas of purity and impurity, and in the association of healers with supposedly impure objects, activities, and people (like blood and pus, and the natives living in forests).
+This denigration of healers by the elite, priestly groups in Vedic society originated in the Vedic ideas of purity and impurity, and in the association of healers with supposedly impure objects, activities, and people (like blood and pus, and the natives living in forests).

 The dissociation of these medical practitioners from the orthodoxy of Vedic ideology (which continued to adhere to magico-religious medical concepts) catalyzed the beginning of the transition to more rational medical ideas in South Asia.